m379866846/use_dataset/README.md

 # Dataset
-The USE datasets includes MultiWOZ and SGD, two widely used datasets for task-oriented dialogue systems.
+The USE datasets include MultiWOZ and SGD, two widely used datasets for task-oriented dialogue systems.

 This dataset has been relabeled using GPT-4o and follows the format of the datasets published by the USDA(https://github.com/dengyang17/USDA).